mokdevel/DarcMods/DarcMissions/README.md

 ### SCR_DC_Patrol
 ```
-int version : See Common parameters
-string author : See Common parameters
-int missionCycleTime : See Common parameters
-bool showMarker : See Common parameters
-bool showHint : See Common parameters
 string comment : See General parameters
 vector posStart : See General parameters - pos.
 vector posDestination : Destination for the patrol to go to.
 See also General parameters - pos.